 Personally, for these reasons, I generally try to work on “blue ocean” research projects.

 In this blog post, I have discussed how the “Blue Ocean Strategy” and how it can be applied in academia to help in publishing in top conferences/journals.
 Of course, there are also a lot of other things to consider to write a good paper.
-But this will be for another blog post. 😉
+You can read the follow up blog post on this topic here, where the opportunity cost of research is discussed.

 If you like this blog and want to support it, please share it on social networks (Twitter, LinkedIn, etc.), write some comments, and continue reading other articles on this blog. 🙂